 like to have the MySQL server directly report warnings as errors

-also good to use transactional engines so transactions can be
+It is also good to use transactional engines so transactions can

 Result sets needs to be fetched completely before any exception can be raised.
 The following example shows the execution of a query that produces a warning: